 - You have set up your internship opportunity with one of the Experiential Educators in the Career Center

-- You must be registered for the Community Internship Program (CIP) or co-op by the Add/Drop date of classes each semester.
+- You must be registered for the Carolina Internship Program (CIP) or micro-internship by the Add/Drop date of classes each semester.

-- Your employment opportunity is an internship opportunity (not just part-time or full-time employment).
+- Your employment opportunity is an internship opportunity (jobs which are not internships nor permanent positions qualify).

 - Your employment opportunity will be on site (not virtual)

-- You will work for at least 20 hours/week for 12 weeks or 40 hours/week for 12 weeks
+- You will work for at least 240 hours for part-time CIP CPT or 480 hours for full-time CIP CPT